redhat-openstack/website/source/api/load-balance-openstack-api.html.md

     # chkconfig openstack-keystone on
     # service openstack-keystone start

+On the original controller node, restart the OpenStack Keystone service:

+    #service openstack-keystone restart

 #### Quantum

 On the new controller nodes, install the OpenStack Quantum service and the appropriate L2 plugin: